ComputationalRegulatoryGenomicsICL/cageflow/README.md

 9. Generate a UCSC track hub with the final data.

+10. Generate TC schematics using exon, intron and UTR glyphs.

 ### Finishing up

 10. Check if the `nf-validation` Nextflow plugin or any other nf-core tools could help the user to create the input CSV.